SpotLight: Shadow-Guided Object Relighting via Diffusion: Evaluation on 3D object compositing

-\myparagraph{DiLightNet~\cite{zeng2024dilightnet}} DiLightNet requires a prompt describing the object, which we obtain by feeding the ground truth object composited on a black background to BLIP-2~\cite{li2023blip2} with the prompt ``Putting aside the black background, this object is a''.
-To generate the results, depth and radiance hints are required.
-We supply DiLightNet with depth information from the 3D model of the object and render the radiance hints using the input environment map (\cref{subsubsec:light-control}) as outlined in~\cite{zeng2024dilightnet}.
-The rendered object is then composited with the background, along with the rendered shadow.
+Object relighting methods accept an explicit lighting representation as input in the form of a $360^\circ$ environment map, which we generate using the parametric light direction (see supp.).
+Unfortunately, these methods focus solely on object relighting---they do not create any cast shadows outside the object.
+To prevent this absence of shadows from severely hampering the realism of their results, we composite the guiding shadow onto the background image.

-\myparagraph{Neural Gaffer~\cite{jin2024neural_gaffer}} We provide the method with the environment map described in \cref{subsubsec:light-control}.
-The ground truth object is composited on a white background before feeding it to the network, as expected by the method.
-Since Neural Gaffer is trained at lower resolution ($256\times256$), its result is upsampled to $512\times512$ then composited on the full resolution background.
-An erosion using a $3\times3$ kernel is applied to the ground truth mask to mitigate boundary artifacts.
+\myparagraph{DiLightNet~\cite{zeng2024dilightnet}} requires a prompt describing the object, which we obtain by feeding the object lit by constant ambient lighting and composited on a black background to BLIP-2~\cite{li2023blip2} with the prompt ``Putting aside the black background, this object is a''.
+DiLightNet also requires depth and radiance hints: we obtain depth from the 3D model of the object and render the radiance hints using the input environment map as outlined in~\cite{zeng2024dilightnet}.
+The rendered object is then composited with the background.

-\myparagraph{IC-Light~\cite{iclight}} We evaluate the background-conditioned model of IC-Light, where the background image with the shadow is used for conditioning.
-We provide a rendering of the object lit by the ground truth environment map, giving a significant advantage to the method.
-No prompts are used.
+\myparagraph{Neural Gaffer~\cite{jin2024neural_gaffer}.} The object lit by constant ambient lighting is composited on a white background before feeding it to the network, as expected by the method.
+Since Neural Gaffer is trained at a lower resolution ($256\times256$), its result is upsampled to $512\times512$ then composited on the full resolution background.
+We noticed Neural Gaffer tends to generate noticeable white boundary artifacts---we remove them through an erosion operation to avoid overly penalizing it.